Faith in Everyone to Shine Brightly

 When a child or group is identified as not having either fully accessed or accurately retained key knowledge, interventions are planned and undertaken to support the pupils.
 This support will always involve the class teacher, but may be supported by the Teaching Assistant, Subject Coordinator, Special Educational Needs Coordinator, Pastoral Lead, Senior Leadership Team or outside agencies.

+All our classrooms are inclusive learning environments: we use an assess > plan > do > review cycle underlined by a set of flexible approaches to remove barriers to learning in our quality first wave teaching and classroom practice (see our 'Inclusive Classroom Key Frame' below).
 Children are given regular opportunities to shine, whatever their individual abilities, skills and attributes.
 In this way we believe that every child at St Mary's will have the chance to build their confidence, apply their skills, enjoy working collaboratively and become responsible, enthusiastic and lively students.
-In addition, we strive to provide as many exciting ‘hooks’ and a range of enrichment opportunities both in and out of the classroom and school to enhance our curriculum and provide a context for the learning.
+In addition, we strive to provide as many exciting ‘hooks’ and a range of enrichment opportunities both in and out of the classroom and school to enhance our curriculum and provide a context for the learning

 We strive for the best progress for each child, regardless of their individual starting point and needs.
 We aim for the knowledge, skills, understanding and attitudes the children have learned and acquired over the Key Stages is embedded and can be recalled.
 Every pupil's attainment and progress is carefully documented in our own Learning Tracker system, which enables all staff members to scrutinise the achievements of groups and individuals in a way that enables them to purposefully reflect on all factors that contribute to a child's learning journey.